-The application of the freezing orders and the licences issued under them, with the numerous amendments which followed, caused the Bank much work in settling the many queries raised by particular transactions; but correspondence from this side was undertaken mainly by the Ministry of Economic Warfare through the Ananicas Embassy in Washington.
-Occasionally the M.E.W. consulted the Bank, but important points of principle in which the Bank were particularly concerned occurred on a few occasions only.
+caused the Bank much work in settling the many queries raised by particular transactions; but correspondence from this side was under-Bridsh taken mainly by the Ministry of Economic Warfare through the American Embassy in Washington.
+Occasionally the M.E.W.consulted the Bank, but important points of principle in which the Bank were particularly concerned occurred on a few occasions only.